 The Walls that Saved the Eastern Empire

 Finally, the city took on an important strategic role as well.
 A series of land walls, a triple defensive system, was built across the four miles of the extended city of Constantine.
-Cisterns were put in, and there was a major aqueduct system.
+Cisterns were put in and there was a major aqueduct system.
 Those land walls made Constantinople impregnable.
 It’s essentially a triangle on the north and the so-called Golden Horn on the shores in the south on the Propontis, or what we call the Sea of Marmaras.
 Those four miles were cut off by this impressive wall structure.
-Towers rose to 60 feet on the inner walls.
-The outer walls had towers of 40 feet.
+Towers rose to 60 feet on the inner walls while the outer walls had towers of 40 feet.
 There was a moat in front of it that could be flooded.
-The city was virtually impregnable.
+All these attributes meant the city was virtually impregnable.

 Constantine had chosen his capital well.